Elizabeth Stein graduated in May 2012.

 In addition, the candidate must meet criteria for enrollment in the student teaching internship.
 See the criteria here.

 - Requests for FALL assignments must be turned in by October 20th of the FALL semester one year prior to the student teaching internship.

 - Requests for SPRING assignments must be turned in by April 20th of the SPRING semester one year prior to the student teaching internship.

 Six Months BEFORE student teaching:

 - Successfully complete all PRAXIS II and ICLA (if applicable) exams.
-The qualifying scores for all three tests must be met prior to graduation.

 - Interview with Coordinator